stonecharioteer/dash-spa-example/README.md

-# example-flask-dash-multipage
+# dash-spa-example

-an example repository for a flask and dash based multipage app.
+This repository holds an example dash-based web single-page application.